self-regulotaryBoard

 Self Regulatory Board (SRB)

-• “Self Regulatory Board” – a community led structure, deal with anti-trafficking activities in 30 sex work sites throughout West Bengal
+• “Self Regulatory Board” – a community led structure, that deals with anti-trafficking activities in 30 sex work sites throughout West Bengal

-• Remove all criminal activities surrounding sex trade, stop to enter of minor and unwilling trafficked girls into sex trade
+• Remove all criminal activities surrounding sex trade, stop entry of minor girls and unwilling women into sex trade

 • Help them to return home or find alternative jobs

-• Some NGOs like Ashodaya, adopt the SRB model of Durbar to prevent trafficking in sex work sites in Mysore, Karnataka
+• Some NGOs like Ashodaya, adopted the SRB model of Durbar to prevent trafficking in sex work sites in Mysore, Karnataka

 SRB is already on its way to achieve remarkable success as a role model to prevent trafficking and upholding rights of marginalized communities like sex workers.
 This is on its way of becoming an internationally recognized model of anti-trafficking program worldwide.